danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 </form>
 {% endhighlight %}

-`@submit.prevent` is a short form for `v-on:submit.prevent` this `.prevent` modifier prevents the default action of the form from occuring (i.e the form won't be submitted).
+`@submit.prevent` is a short form for `v-on:submit.prevent` the `.prevent` modifier prevents the default action of the form from occuring (i.e the form won't be submitted).
 This is another reason why i love Vue.js.
 It's sprinkled with simple helpers and just the right amount of magic.

 You're free to call `event.preventDefault` in the `postMessage` method but that's not "Vue-like".